tavi22/IntroductionToRobotics/README.md

  #### 3. Fading an RGB LED with potentiometers
   - Requirements
-  > Use a separat potentiometer in controlling each of the colors of the RGB led (Red,Green and Blue).
+  > Use a separat potentiometer in controlling each of the colors of the RGB led (Red, Green and Blue).
   - [Source Code](https://github.com/tavi22/IntroductionToRobotics/blob/main/homework1/fade_rgb_potentiometers/fade_rgb_potentiometers.ino)
   - [Photos](https://drive.google.com/drive/folders/1iQT_576j3IRJHqva5ghLSCc7W3Y1IN8-)
   - [Youtube Live Demo](https://youtu.be/GYqhLmCbGYI)